 Verbs also change their form slightly, depending on who or what is being described in relation to the verb.
 Unlike some other languages, most verbs do not vary much in this respect.
 Already shown above, we say ‘I run‘ but ‘John runs‘.
 The only difference is the extra ‘s’ on the end when talking about another person.

 Grammarians recognise three different ‘persons‘ in verb forms.
-If I am doing something, I’m writing in the ‘first person‘.
+So if I am doing something, I’m writing in the ‘first person‘.
 If I am describing what you are doing, it’s the ‘second person‘.
-If I’m writing about someone else (male or female), it’s ‘third person.
+Then if I’m writing about someone else (male or female), it’s ‘third person.
 All these are ‘singular’ since they’re just one single person at a time.
-If I want to describe what several of us (‘we‘) are doing, that’s the ‘first person plural‘.
-If I’m talking about you and some of your friends, that’s ‘second person plural’.
+If I want to describe what several of us (‘we‘) are doing, that’s called the ‘first person plural‘.
+Similarly, if I’m talking about you and some of your friends, that’s ‘second person plural’.
 And if I’m talking about two or three other people (‘they‘), it’s ‘third person plural‘.

 All that sounds very complicated, whereas the verb forms are in fact quite simple in English.
 We say: I walk, you walk, he/she walks, we walk, you walk, they walk.
 The only change is that for the first person singular, we add an ‘s’.
 This is true for the vast majority of verbs, regular or irregular, with the only slight variation being the ones that end in a consonant followed by ‘y’, where we remove the y and add ‘ies’.
 So: I cry, he cries; I reply, he replies; I fly, he flies.